IBM/watson-discovery-sdu-with-assistant/README.md

 # Access to results in application

-* This is theformat for how Discovery results will be returned in the Assistant context object:
+* This is the format for how Discovery results will be returned in the Assistant context object:

 ```
 { conversation_id: '70bc6532-d3fb-4e4c-9083-7a1c752ba6ef',